Becoming a Nurse Practitioner

 And one of the biggest blessings when getting my bachelor’s was my nursing student friends to help me survive and be study partners because nursing school is no joke and one of the hardest bachelor’s degrees to obtain!

 Although during my master’s program, we hit the Coronavirus pandemic, which unfortunately set me back, and most things ended up being online anyways!
+I worked as nurse caring for patients with COVID 19 through the pandemic.

 With that being said, I graduated in May 2022 with a degree in Masters Science of Nursing (MSN) and a specialty as a Psychiatric Mental Health Nurse Practitioner.
-In Mid-July 2022 I took the Psychiatric-Mental Health Nurse Practitioner (Across the Lifespan) Certification (PMHNP-BC™) through the American Nurses Credentialing Center( ANCC) and passed!
+In Mid-July 2022 I took the Psychiatric-Mental Health Nurse Practitioner (Across the Lifespan) Certification (PMHNP-BC™) through the American Nurses Credentialing Center(ANCC) and passed!

-1. Understand the scope of practice for nurse practitioners.
+1. Understand the Scope of Practice for Nurse Practitioners

 Each state has a different scope of practice for nurse practitioners, and the scope of practice will determine what types of patients you can see and the treatments you can provide.
 It is important to research the requirements in your particular state before making any decisions about becoming a nurse practitioner.